dennisray314/essenzial/Sito_web/wp-content/plugins/wp-live-chat-support/readme.txt

 == Upgrade Notice ==

+= 8.0.12 =
+It is highly recommended that you upgrade to WP Live Chat Support version 8.0.12 for stability reasons.

+= 8.0.11 =
+It is highly recommended that you upgrade to WP Live Chat Support version 8.0.11 if using PHP 5.3 or below.

+= 8.0.09 =
+It is highly recommended that you upgrade to WP Live Chat Support version 8.0.09 for GDPR compliance.

+= 8.0.08 =
+It is highly recommended that you upgrade to WP Live Chat Support version 8.0.08 for security reasons.

 = 8.0.06 =
 It is highly recommended that you upgrade to WP Live Chat Support version 8.0.06 for security reasons.